1. The name shall be called "The Durham County Golf Union".

 21. Seven days notice of all meetings shall be given by the Secretary to all members of the Executive Committee and must be called by him at any time at the request in writing of three members.

-22. The Executive Committee shall annually elect representatives of the Union to the English Golf Union.
+22. The Executive Committee shall annually elect representatives of the Union to the England Golf.

 23. Each club joining the Union shall pay an entrance fee and an annual subscription, to be determined by the Executive Committee.
-Subscriptions shall be due on 1 November in each year and no club whose subscription shall be in arrears on 31 January following, or any of its members, shall be entitled to vote or take part in any meetings or golf meetings, or competitions of the Union.
+Annual subscriptions shall be due 60 days after each club’s membership subscription date (or nominated subscription date if the club operates a rolling membership year).
+A second mid-term collection will be made as per England Golf affiliation rules.
+No club whose subscription shall be in arrears one month after its due date, or any of its members, shall be entitled to vote or take part in any meetings, schemes or competitions of the Union.

 24. Any club wishing to resign its membership shall give notice of such resignation in writing to the Secretary on or before 30 September, otherwise the club shall be liable to pay its subscription for the ensuing year.